 The video below demonstrates the saute function in an Instant Pot

 Instant Pot Steamer Function

 The “Steam” key is designed for steaming purposes.
-Use the steam rack to steam vegetables, seafood or reheating.
-To avoid overcooking the vegetables, release the steam using Quick Release method as explained after this video.
+Use the steam rack to steam vegetables, seafood, or reheat.
+To avoid overcooking the vegetables, release the steam using the Quick Release method as explained after this video.